gfburton/aiabrixen2024/_pages/cfp.md

 Strand 6 – Corpus Linguistics and Sociolinguistics: CL and Language Change; Language Varieties and Variation; CL and Minority Language Studies.

-Strand 7 – Computational Linguistics and Corpora: the use of corpora for computational linguistics research; exploration and analyses of corpora using computational linguistic methods; data collection and annotation for computational linguistics.
+Strand 7 – Computational Linguistics and Corpora: The use of Corpora for Computational Linguistics research; Exploration and analyses of Corpora using Computational Linguistic methods; Data collection and annotation for Computational Linguistics.

 ### Abstract Submission and Timeline